-i have a degree in fiction and poetry writing, which means i wrote a whole bunch of things about made-up people (and about myself) before i started writing a whole bunch of things about brands. still do! i spend my days writing ad copy and my nights writing YA fiction about finding your people, falling in love, and figuring it all out (or trying to, anyway).
+i have a degree in fiction and poetry writing, which means i wrote a whole bunch of things about made-up people before i started writing a whole bunch of things about brands. still do! i spend my days writing ad copy and my nights writing YA fiction about finding your people, falling in love, and figuring it all out (or trying to, anyway).

 i’m an active member of the rocky mountain chapter of the society of children’s book writers and illustrators. you can find me tweeting about all things bookish here.